-All the majors banks in South Africa now offer home loans for low income earners.
+All the major banks in South Africa now offer home loans for low-income earners.
 These bonds are available to families who are unable to qualify for RDP houses, housing subsidies, or who were previously unable to meet the minimum requirements to secure a home loan from the bank.

 South Africa is currently experiencing a large emerging middle market that is driving demand for affordable housing.
-This trend has caused government to setup innovative products and initiatives between private developers and local banks to assist homeownership among lower income earners.
+This trend has caused the government to set up innovative products and initiatives between private developers and local banks to assist homeownership among lower-income earners.

 These new affordable houses are typically priced around R300 000 and range between 50sqm and 80sqm in size.